 - The third request, which is called the “second annual solicitation” should happen by December 31 of the next year.

 - You must begin backup withholding of 24% immediately.
 The money that you withhold should be reported on Form 945.

-- If you have paid the vendor or subcontractor at least $600 over the course of the year, then you still need to file a Form 1099-MISC for this payee.
+- If you have paid the vendor or subcontractor at least $600 over the course of the year, then you still need to file a Form 1099-NEC for this payee.
 This ensures that your expenses do not get messed up because of the vendor’s refusal to fill out a form.

-- Since you do not have all of the needed information to completely fill out a digital Form 1099-MISC for this vendor, you will need to complete a paper form.
+- Since you do not have all of the needed information to completely fill out a digital Form 1099-NEC for this vendor, you will need to complete a paper form.
 This is due to the fact that the IRS won’t let you leave blank spaces on a digital form.

-- When preparing the paper Form 1099-MISC, make sure you write the word “refused” in the Tax Identification Number (TIN) box where you would normally put their social security number or employee identification number.
+- When preparing the paper Form 1099-NEC, make sure you write the word “refused” in the Tax Identification Number (TIN) box where you would normally put their social security number or employee identification number.

 What happens if I do not have a W-9 Form for someone I paid (because I forgot to ask for one)?

 Sometimes you’ll get to tax time and realize that you need a Form W-9 for someone but forgot to ask for it.
 Again, don’t panic.
 Just ask for it to be filled out now.
 Most vendors and subcontractors are happy to provide this information to you no matter when you ask.
-The important thing is that you collect the information and correctly complete your Form 1099-MISC for the vendor.
+The important thing is that you collect the information and correctly complete your Form 1099-NEC for the vendor.